Sailor Venus: Sailor Venus

-Sailor Venus is the de jure leader of the Sailor Soldiers in their mission to protect Princess Serenity.
+Sailor Venus is the de jure leader of the Sailor Guardians in their mission to protect Princess Serenity.
 In the manga, as the leader, she is entrusted with the poisonous sword used to kill Queen Beryl, which turns the stone blade into a sword made of Silver Crystal.

 In the live-action series only, upon her introduction, Sailor Venus's sailor suit is slightly different, in order to represent her disguise as the Moon Princess.
-She bears the crescent moon symbol on her forehead in place of a tiara (just as she did when she was Sailor V), and wears a crown with a fake Silver Crystal on it.
+She bears the crescent moon symbol on her forehead in place of a tiara (just as she did when she was Sailor V) and wears a crown with a fake Silver Crystal on it.
 The latter disappears after the gem is revealed to be a fake, and she gains a normal tiara when Usagi is revealed as the real princess.
 Other characters refer to her in this form as Princess Sailor Venus.
-In the manga she does not have a different title or a crown, but she does retain the crescent moon on her forehead until Usagi is revealed as the princess.
+In the manga, she does not have a different title or a crown, but she does retain the crescent moon on her forehead until Usagi is revealed as the princess.

 As she grows stronger, Sailor Venus gains additional powers, and at key points her uniform changes to reflect this.
-The first takes place in Act 39 of the manga, when she obtains the Venus Crystal and her outfit becomes similar to that of Super Sailor Moon.
+The first takes place in Act 43 of the manga when she obtains the Venus Crystal and her outfit becomes similar to that of Super Sailor Moon.
 She is not given a new title.
 A similar event is divided between Episodes 143 and 154 of the anime, and she is given the name Super Sailor Venus.
-A third form appears in Act 42 of the manga, unnamed but analogous to Eternal Sailor Moon (sans wings).
+A third form appears in Act 49 of the manga, unnamed but similar to Eternal Sailor Moon (without wings).
 In the official visual book for Sailor Moon Eternal, this form was named "Eternal Sailor Venus".